mirkop/apollo-home-assistant/blueprints/automation/ld2450/README.md

 ### 5. Trigger the Automation

-- **Button Helper (Recommended):**
-  Press the button helper you created (e.g., `input_button.ld2450_zone_create`) from your dashboard or the Helpers page.
-- **Event Trigger (Advanced):**
-  Fire the `ld2450_zone_create` event from Developer Tools > Events.

-### 6. Review Results

-- After the automation runs, a persistent notification will summarize the created zone or indicate if no valid data was collected.

-## How to Trigger the Automation

-This blueprint supports two easy ways to start the zone creation process:
+You can trigger the automation in any of the following three ways:

-### 1. Button Helper (Recommended for Manual Use)
+- **Button Helper (Recommended for Manual Use):**

   - Go to **Settings > Devices & Services > Helpers** in Home Assistant.
   - Click **Add Helper** and choose **Button**.
   - Name it (e.g., `LD2450 Zone Create`) and save.
   - When creating your automation from this blueprint, select the button entity (e.g., `input_button.ld2450_zone_create`) as the trigger.
   - You can add this button to your dashboard for one-click access.

-### 2. Event Trigger (Advanced/Developer)
+  - To run: Press the button helper you created from your dashboard or the Helpers page.

+- **Manual Run from Home Assistant UI:**

+  - You can also run the automation manually at any time:
+    1. Go to **Settings > Automations & Scenes > Automations** in Home Assistant.
+    2. Find your automation created from this blueprint.
+    3. (Optional) Click **Edit** to modify any settings or actions, then **Save** your changes.
+    4. Click the **Run** button to execute the actions immediately.
+  - _Note: This is possible because the blueprint includes a manual trigger.
+See code comments in the YAML for more details.
+Running the automation this way allows you to make and save changes before execution, which is useful for testing or adjustments._

+- **Event Trigger (Advanced/Developer):**

   - You can trigger the automation by firing a custom event named `ld2450_zone_create`.
   - Go to **Developer Tools > Events** in Home Assistant.
   - Enter `ld2450_zone_create` as the event type and click **Fire Event**.
   - This is useful for advanced users or for triggering from other automations/scripts.

-You can use either method, or both, depending on your preference and setup.
-For most users, the button helper is the easiest and most visible way to run the automation.
+### 6. Review Results

+- After the automation runs, a persistent notification will summarize the created zone or indicate if no valid data was collected.
+- If the zone was not created as desired, running the automation again will overwrite the existing zone.

 ## Notes

 - The automation is designed to be user-friendly and robust, automatically handling mode switching and outlier filtering.
-- Padding and outlier filtering methods can be adjusted in the blueprint as needed.
+- Padding can be adjusted in the blueprint as needed.
 - For best results, ensure only the desired target is present in the coverage area during data collection.

 ## Feedback & Support